 I2P is a highly secure network.
 Here’s why:

-- I2P’s uni-directional tunnels separate incoming and outgoing traffic and provides more anonymity.
-Because of these inbound and outbound proxy routers, senders and recipients don’t need to reveal their IPs;
+- I2P’s uni-directional tunnels separate incoming and outgoing traffic and provide more privacy.
+Because of these inbound and outbound proxy routers, senders and recipients don’t need to reveal their IPs.

 - The system is completely decentralized.
 As mentioned above, I2P is spread around thousands of different devices and doesn’t rely on a single entity.
 If one device is hacked, it won’t compromise the whole system.

 I2P comes with both advantages and disadvantages, which we’ll cover here.

 - Highly secure network, protecting you from hackers, third party surveillance, and other interceptors.
 Thanks to I2P’s garlic routing system, traffic traveling through the tunnel is hard to decipher, so even if a hacker manages to intercept your data, they will struggle to view it.
 This reduces the threat posed by man-in-the-middle attacks and boosts your overall security.

 - Uses packet switching, which distributes balancing across different peers, so performance is more efficient.
 Peers are less likely to be overwhelmed by traffic, and if one is not functioning properly, other peers can take their place.

 - Enhanced privacy.
 By using an I2P tunnel, you can protect your privacy from the invasive practices of companies that wish to monitor and monetize your data.
 Internet service providers often log your internet activity so they can sell that information to advertisers.
 Using I2P limits the amount of data companies can associate with you, protecting your personal privacy.

 - Difficult installation and usage.
 It requires quite an extensive installation process and browser configuration for it to work.
 However, there are plenty of accessible online tutorials.

 - Mandatory logging.
 Users have to be logged in to the system for their content to be accessible.